This post contains affiliate links. Please see my disclosure about affiliate links here.

 What do you really want to experience?
 Is shopping your priority?
 Or is it beaches and scenery?
 What activity makes you happy and would you like to put that activity as the focal point of your trip?
-Or maybe you just want to do something completely different?
-That’s a decision you need to make.
+Maybe you want to do something completely different?
+Or maybe you just want to understand the world.

 FIRST TRIP TRAVEL ESSENTIALS